waywardgeek/infnoise/README.md

 ### Free As in Freedom

-The modular noise multiplier architecture was invented in 1999 by Peter Allan, but was not patented at that time.
-Peter is working with me to make modular noise multiplier/Firebug open-source hardware, unencumbered by patents or copyright.
+The modular entropy multiplier architecture was invented in 1999 by Peter Allan, but was not patented at that time.
+Peter is working with me to make modular entropy multiplier/Firebug open-source hardware, unencumbered by patents or copyright.

-I reinvented with the modular noise multiplier architecture in 2013, and the board level versions in 2014.
+I reinvented with the modular entropy multiplier architecture in 2013, and the board level versions in 2014.
 I hereby renounce any claim to copyright and patent rights related to any changes or improvements I may have made to this architecture.
 Furthermore, I am aware of no infringing patents and believe there are none.
 It should be entirely safe for use in any application.
-Feel free to copy anything here, and even sell your own modular noise multiplier based USB keys based on this work.
+Feel free to copy anything here, and even sell your own modular entropy multiplier based USB keys based on this work.